Don't Let Your Permissions be Hijacked!

 This happens when the SID for dbo inside the database (in sys.database_principals) does not match the column sys.databases.owner_sid.
 This can easily happen when you restore a backup on a different server (or on the same server with a different name), because RESTORE will either retain the owner listed in sys.databases for that database name, or set the owner to the login running the RESTORE command.
 But RESTORE will never read the SID for dbo inside the database, nor update it.
 The remedy to this problem is to change the database owner with ALTER AUTHORIZATION to the intended owner.
 The best is to make this a habit when you restore databases.

-There is a possibility that the DDL trigger performs actions outside the database that are perfectly legit.
+There is a possibility that the database has a DDL trigger that performs actions outside the database that are perfectly legit.
 For instance, it may audit DDL operations to another database or to a linked server.
+These operations will fail if your maintenance job runs with EXECUTE AS USER.
 I can think of workarounds for this situation, but they are too complicated to warrant space in this article.
 Mail me if you need help with this.

 In this chapter, I have focused on maintenance jobs, because they are the most obvious target of hijacking attacks.
 Since such jobs run regularly, the attacker does not have to wait long until the attack strikes.
 However, as a server-level DBA you need to take this precaution every time you perform any sort of DDL inside a user database where there are persons who can create DDL triggers but who are not sysadmin.

-And, no, DDL triggers is not the only means a malicious user can attack you.
-Stay tuned for you how can be attacked through other channels like DML triggers and stored procedures.
+And, no, DDL triggers are not the only means a malicious user can use to attack you.
+Stay tuned for how you can be attacked through other channels like DML triggers, stored procedures, and even SELECT statements.
 I will talk about this in later chapters.

 If you are db_owner in a database, you can be the victim of an attack through a DDL trigger, if there is a user in the database who is a member of the db_ddladmin role, but whose aspirations go beyond that.

 DDL triggers should in my opinion be under the control of members in db_owner only.
-There may be users you want to permit to be able to change stored procedures, create tables and triggers on these tables, and therefore you add them to db_ddladmin.
+There may be users you want to be able to change stored procedures, create tables and triggers on these tables, and therefore you add them to db_ddladmin.
 But they should not be able to change DDL triggers.
-That is too powerful as it permits them to hijack your db_owner permissions.
-And it also permits them to meddle with any auditing through DDL triggers that you may have set up (to keep an eye of what they are doing).
+This is too powerful as it permits them to hijack your db_owner permissions.
+And it also permits them to meddle with any auditing through DDL triggers that you may have set up yourself (to keep an eye of what the developers are doing).

 Therefore, if you have db_ddladmin users who are not db_owner, I recommend that you should run this command for each of them: